Be the first to hear about future Pollin Egg Freezing Parties - Sign up

 Filing Your Tax Return: When filing your tax return, include your fertility-related medical expenses under the medical expense deduction section.
 Ensure that you're following the current year's guidelines for claiming these expenses.

-Timing of Expenses: The METC can be claimed for expenses paid within any 12-month period ending in the taxation year and not claimed the previous year.
+Timing of Expenses: The Ontario Fertility Tax Credit can be claimed for expenses paid starting January 1, 2025.
 Plan your medical expenses accordingly.

 CRA Review: Be prepared for the possibility of the CRA reviewing your claim.
 Having your documentation organized and readily available will be essential.